skiffer/hydra-docgpt.ai/docs/errors-sheets-docs-slides-forms-gmail.md

 Reason
 > You use company email account, you need to use a personal email or ask admin to allow execution addons
-> You used multiple Google accounts in the same Chrome session or you use company email account.
+> You used multiple Google accounts in the same Chrome session

 Solution #1
 1. Use Personal Email